DlyanRutter/Broken/README.md

 * Inference can be performed using the dedicated script "post_to_API.py".
 The script posts a sample item (14 features) to the app url/inference and the prediction is returned (together with the submitted sample item details).
 The inference is performed by the main.py module using the trained model and OH encoder saved in the ./model folder
 * See the screenshots as illustrations [here](https://github.com/LaurentVeyssier/nd0821-c3-Deploying-a-Machine-Learning-Model-with-FastAPI/tree/master/screenshots)

+ # Environment and Set-up
+ The project is conducted under windows WSL2.
+Python 3.8 is used.
+Necessary packages are provided in the requierements.txt file also used for the deployment on Heroku.